Understanding Sexual Violence

 Reality: Trauma triggers physical reactions that are not always controllable.
 Many sexual assault survivors experience tonic immobility, which is when the brain’s defense mechanism is to tell the body to freeze.
 It is not always possible to “fight back,” especially in situations when the assailant is bigger, stronger, or holds power (physical or mental).

 Myth 5: “It’s not a big deal.”

 Reality: You are the expert on your experience.
 No one gets to define the severity of your trauma but you.

 Myth 6: “You didn’t say no, so how were they supposed to know?”

 Reality: Consent is not not saying no. Consent is an enthusiastic affirmation of sexual activity.
 You do not need to say no for it to be considered rape or sexual abuse.

 Myth 7: “If you’re dating or married to them, it’s not considered rape.”

 Myth 8: “If you experienced orgasm, it wasn’t rape.”

 Reality: The body has physical reactions that are not always controllable.
 Natural lubrication, erection, ejaculation, or orgasms do not mean you enjoyed or consented to what happened.
 Someone can tickle you and you can hate it but still laugh.

-Myth 9: “You can’t just decide not to have sex after you’ve already turned them on.”
+Myth 9: “You can’t just decide not to have sex after they’re already turned on.”

 Reality: Consent can be given or taken away at any time.
 Just because they’re turned on does not mean you owe them anything.

 Myth 10: “It was your fault.”

 Reality: Sexual violence is never the survivor’s fault.
 The only person to blame is the perpetrator.